-- 8. The UAS will only operate within a confined "Area of Operation" as defined in the GOM. - 9.
+- 1. The sUAS will weigh less than 55 lbs. - 2.
+Flights will be operated within line of sight of a pilot and/or observer. - 3.
+Maximum total flight time for each operational flight will be 30 minutes.
+Flights will be terminated at 25% battery power reserve should that occur prior to the 30 minute limit. - 4.
+Flights will be operated at an altitude of no more than 400 feet AGL or, not more than 200 feet above an elevated platform from which filming is planned. - 5.
+Minimum crew for each operation will consist of the sUAS Pilot, the Visual Observer, and the Camera Operator. - 6. sUAS pilot will be an FAA licensed airman with at least a private pilot's certificate and third class medical.
+The observer will hold at least a third class medical. - 7. sUAS Pilot will be Pilot in Command (PIC).
+If a pilot certificate holder other than the sUAS Pilot, who possess the necessary PIC qualifications, is also present on set (i.e. the Aerial Coordinator), that person can also be designated as PIC. - 8.
+The UAS will only operate within a confined "Sterile Area" as defined in the Manual.
+Section H, I and J of the Manual requires the establishment of a "Security Perimeter" for the flight operations area. - 9.
 A briefing will be conducted in regard to the planned sUAS operations prior to each day's production activities.
-It will be mandatory that all personnel who will be performing duties within the boundaries of the area of operations be present for this briefing. - 10.
-The operator will file a FAA Form 7711-1, or its equivalent, as modified in light of the requested exemption, with the appropriate Flight Standards District Office (FSDO.) - 11.
-The operator will obtain the consent of all persons involved in the filming and ensure that only consenting persons will be allowed within 100 feet of the flight operation, and this radius may be reduced to 30 feet based upon an equivalent level of safety as described in the GOM.
+It will be mandatory that all personnel who will be performing duties within the boundaries of the safety perimeter be present for this briefing. - 10.
+The operator will file a FAA Form 7711-1, or its equivalent, as modified in light of the requested exemption, with the appropriate Flight Standards District Office. - 11.
+The operator will obtain the consent of all persons involved in the filming and ensure that only consenting persons will be allowed within 100 feet of the flight operation, and this radius may be reduced to 30 feet based upon an equivalent level of safety determination, as required by Section C of the Manual.
 With the advanced permission of the relevant FSDO, operations at closer range can be approved. - 12.
-The operator will submit a written Plan of Activities to the FSDO three days before the proposed shoot as required in the GOM. - 13.
-All Fly Habana crew will have been trained in operation of UAS generally and received up-to-date information on the particular UAS to be operated as required in the GOM. - 14.
-Observer and pilot will at all times be able to communicate by voice. - 15.
+The operator will submit a written Plan of Activities to the FSDO three days before the proposed shoot as required in Section E and F of the Manual. - 13.
+Pilot and observer will have been trained in operation of UAS generally and received up-to-date information on the particular UAS to be operated as required Sections H and J of the Manual. - 14.
+Observer and pilot will at all times be able to communicate verbally. - 15.
 Written and/or oral permission from the relevant property holders will be obtained. - 16.
 All required permissions and permits will be obtained from territorial, state, county or city jurisdictions, including local law enforcement, fire, or other appropriate governmental agencies. - 17.
-If the sUAS loses communications or loses its GPS signal, the UAS will have capability to return to a predetermined location within the Security Perimeter and land. - 18.
+If the sUAS loses communications or loses its GPS signal, the UAS will have capability to return to a pre-determined location within the Security Perimeter and land. - 18.
 The sUAS will have the capability to abort a flight in case of unpredicted obstacles or emergencies.

 14 C.F.R.
-Part 21, Subpart H: Airworthiness Certificates 14 C.F.R. §91.203 (a) (1)
+Part 21, Subpart H: Airworthiness Certificates 14 C.F.R. §91,203 (a) (1)